eaplatanios/tensorflow_scala/README.md

 <!---

-## Supported Features
+## Some TODOs

   - [ ] Session execution context (I'm not sure if that's good to have)
   - [ ] Session reset functionality
   - [ ] Variables slicing
   - [ ] Slice assignment
-  - [x] Support for all data types
+  - [ ] Support for `CriticalSection`.
   - [ ] tfdbg / debugging support
   - [ ] tfprof / op statistics collection

-## Some TODOs

   - Switch to using JUnit for all tests.
   - Add convenience implicit conversions for shapes (e.g., from tuples or sequences of integers).
   - Create a "Scope" class and companion object.
   - Variables API:
     - Clean up the implementation of variable scopes and stores and integrate it with "Scope".
     - Make 'PartitionedVariable' extend 'Variable'.
     - After that change, all 'getPartitionedVariable' methods can be integrated with the 'getVariable' methods, which will simplify the variables API.
   - Switch to using "Seq" instead of "Array" wherever possible.
   - Op creation:
     - Reset default graph
     - Register op statistics
   - Fix Travis CI support (somehow load the native library)

 - Website margins are a little large relative to the content in mobile
 - Make the code blocks scroll rather than wrap